 Personnel costs are an important part of any business, and exchange rate fluctuations can lead to unexpected increases in labour costs.
-If foreign exchange risk is not properly forecast and managed, the company’s annual profits could be lost.
+If foreign exchange risk is not properly forecasted and managed, the company’s annual profits could be lost.

 Even if the exchange rate makes the salary paid in the company’s home currency much higher, it still has to be paid to the employee.

 Sites such as Playroll.com provide state-of-the-art payroll solutions that provide enterprises with the ability to track and analyse compensation strategies to determine how to design and manage employee compensation and profits.
-As an employer, it is important to ensure that remote talent are paid fairly without spending more than necessary.
+As an employer, it is important to ensure that remote talent is paid fairly without spending more than necessary.

 Determining what to pay remote talent